live-miner/live-miner.github.io/README.txt

 [quanda]
 How do I use this crazy GUI?::
-	Press the Windows key + an arrow key to move between windows.
+	Windows+Enter will fire up a new terminal; Windows+D will open a quick prompt for running other programs.
+To restart the GUI from scratch, press Windows+Shift+E. To move the focus between windows, press Windows+Arrow keys.
-Win+Shift+arrow will move a window around on the screen.
-Win+Enter will fire up a new terminal.
 See the http://i3wm.org/docs/userguide.html[i3 User's Guide] for the full details, and the http://i3wm.org/docs/refcard.html[i3 Reference Card] for quick reference.

 TODO
 ----